movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   source directories and empty destination directories.
 It preserves source inode identity and open destination descriptors.
 Subvolume roots cannot be renamed or replaced; moving a directory below itself is rejected.
-* Data allocation grows block groups within the recorded device size, preserving the existing data profile.
-Metadata and system allocation still use existing groups; their reservation failures can prevent data growth.
+* Allocation grows data, metadata, and system block groups within the recorded device size, preserving each existing profile.
 There is no device resizing or management, relocation, log replay, qgroups, or zoned support.

 `statfs` reports the logical capacity of allocated block groups, counting DUP once.
 Free blocks include reservations but exclude pending allocations, pinned extents, and superblock stripes.
-Available blocks count only unreserved space in data-capable groups; capacity increases when data chunks are allocated.
+Available blocks count only unreserved space in data-capable groups; capacity increases when chunks are allocated.
 Metadata space and fragmentation can still limit writes.

 ## Transactions and durability